Nerwo/nerwo-contracts/README.md

 Emitted when a party has to pay an arbitration fee.
 It provides the transaction ID and the party that has to pay the fee.

-### DisputeCreation
+### DisputeCreated

-`event DisputeCreation(uint256 indexed transactionID, uint256 indexed disputeID, address indexed plaintiff)`
+`event DisputeCreated(uint256 indexed transactionID, uint256 indexed disputeID, address indexed plaintiff)`

-Emitted when a dispute i created.
+Emitted when a dispute is created.
 It provides the transaction ID, the dispute ID and the first party opened the dispute.

 ### TransactionCreated